-What is the definition of time to live (TTL) in networking?
+What is time-to-live (TTL) in networking?

 Time to live (TTL) refers to the amount of time or “hops” that a packet is set to exist inside a network before being discarded by a router.
 TTL is also used in other contexts including CDN caching and DNS caching.